lake-wg/authz/draft-selander-lake-authz.md

 ## Domain Authenticator (V) {#domain-auth}

 To authenticate to U, the domain authenticator (V) runs EDHOC in the role of Responder with an authentication credential CRED_V, which is a CWT Claims Set {{RFC8392}} containing a public key of V, see {{V_2}}.
 This proves to U the possession of the private key corresponding to the public key of CRED_V.
-CRED_V typically needs to be transported to U in EDHOC (using the message field ID_CRED_R, see {{Section 3.5.2 of I-D.ietf-lake-edhoc}}) since there is no previous relation between U and V.
+CRED_V typically needs to be transported to U in EDHOC (using  ID_CRED_R = CRED_V, see {{Section 3.5.2 of I-D.ietf-lake-edhoc}}) since there is no previous relation between U and V.

-V must also prove to W the possession of the private key corresponding to the public key of CRED_V, and W must have access the very same credential CRED_V as used with U in EDHOC, since this information is needed to generate the voucher, see {{voucher}}.
-For this reason it is RECOMMENDED that V runs EDHOC with W using ID_CRED_I = CRED_V.
-Other means for proof-of-possession related to CRED_V and transport of CRED_V are out of scope.
+V and W need to establish a secure (confidentiality and integrity protected) connection for the Voucher Request/Response protocol.
+Furthermore, W needs access the same credential CRED_V as V used with U, and V needs to prove to W the possession of the private key corresponding to the public key of CRED_V.
+It is RECOMMENDED that V authenticates to W using the same credential CRED_V as with U.

-V and W also need to establish a secure connection for the Voucher Request/Response protocol.
-If V and W have run EDHOC, then secure communication between V and W may be based on OSCORE {{RFC8613}}.
-Alternatively, V may use different security protocols with U compared to with W. For example, the communication between V and U may be secured by EDHOC and static Diffie-Hellman keys, whereas the communication between V and W may be secured using TLS 1.3 {{RFC8446}} based on server certificates provided by W. Also in this case, proof-of-possession related to CRED_V and transport of CRED_V may be performed using EDHOC with ID_CRED_I = CRED_V carried over TLS.
+* V and W may protect the Voucher Request/Response protocol using TLS 1.3 with client authentication {{RFC8446}} if CRED_V is an X.509 certificate of a signature public key.
+However, note that CRED_V may not be a valid credential to use with TLS 1.3, e.g., when U and V run EDHOC with method 1 or 3, where the public key of CRED_V is a static Diffie-Hellman key.

+* V may run EDHOC with W using ID_CRED_I = CRED_V.
+In this case the secure connection between V and W may be based on OSCORE {{RFC8613}}.

+Note that both TLS 1.3 and EDHOC may be run between V and W during this setup procedure.
+For example, W may authenticate to V using TLS 1.3 with server certificates signed by a CA trusted by V, and then V may run EDHOC using CRED_V over the secure TLS connection to W, see {{fig-protocol}}.

+Other details of proof-of-possession related to CRED_V and transport of CRED_V are out of scope of this document.

+V may subsequently obtain the authentication credential of U, CRED_U, from a credential database hosted by W or some other party after V has learnt the identity of U, which happens after EDHOC message_3 from U, see {{fig-protocol}}.

 ## Authorization Server (W) {#authz-server}

 The authorization server (W) is assumed to have the private DH key corresponding to G_W, which is used to establish secure communication with the device (see {{U-W}}).

-Authentication credentials and communication security with V is out of scope, except as specified in {{domain-auth}}.
-W MUST verify that V is in possession of the private key corresponding to the public key of CRED_V.

 W provides to U the authorization decision for enrollment with V in the form of a voucher (see {{voucher}}).
-W MUST have verified proof-of-possession related to CRED_V before issuing the voucher.
 Authorization policies are out of scope for this document.

-V may obtain the authentication credential of U, CRED_U, from a credential database hosted by W or some other party after V has learnt the identity of U, which happens after EDHOC message_3 from U, see {{fig-protocol}}.
+Authentication credentials and communication security with V is described in {{domain-auth}}.
+To calculate the voucher, W needs access to message_1 and CRED_V as used in the EDHOC run between U and V, see {{voucher}}.

+* W MUST verify that CRED_V is bound to the secure connection between W and V
+* W MUST verify that V is in possession of the private key corresponding to the public key of CRED_V

 W needs to be available during the execution of the protocol between U and V.